orbisgis/framework/syntax-manager-api/README.md

 # Syntax Manager API

 The syntax manager API contains the interfaces used for the exposition of the syntax object.
-This exposition allow to reuse object instances (such as utilities, services or classes) under a variable name.
+This exposition allows to reuse object instances (such as utilities, services or classes) under a variable name.
 The main usage for this API is to permit to register Object as predefined properties in languages script engine/shell (like Groovy, R ...).